trigus00/Weather_data/README.md

 - Apparently , there is an outlier when it came to humidity vs lattitude.
 I thought humidity could only reach to 100 %.

--Cloudiness and humidity do not show a strong correlation to latitude.
+- Cloudiness and humidity do not show a strong correlation to latitude.
 The visualizations below show a great variety of values at similar latitudes.

--Wind speed appears to slightly increase as we move away from the equator.
+- Wind speed appears to slightly increase as we move away from the equator.
 We would need to go beyond the ranged examined to make a definitive conclusion.

 # WeatherPy
 ----